polyaxon/polyaxon/site/docs/setup/agent/reference.md

 ### NGINX for NodePort service

-To enable ssl for Polyaxon API running with NodePort service on Kubernetes, you need to provide an ssl certificate and ssl certificate key.
+To enable ssl for Polyaxon API running with NodePort service on Kubernetes, you need to provide an SSL certificate and SSL certificate key.

 you can provide a self-signed certificate or a browser trusted certificate.